-The agenda assumes an approximately five-hour workshop:
+The agenda assumes an approximately four-hour workshop:

 Wrocław stands for variety of styles.
 It is a city, which quickly gained the reputation as one of the most important and most interesting cities on the Polish cultural map.
 This applies to both high culture, as well as rapidly growing in the city clubbing culture.
 Thanks to the theatres, museums, galleries, numerous cultural events there is a lot to choose from.

 Wrocław is one of the most important jazz centres in Poland (Jazz on the Oder, Jazztopad), rock fans can enjoy Asymmetry Festival or Thanks Jimmy Festival, ethno followers can enjoy the Ethno Jazz Festival.
 Wrocław Industrial Festival and the Avant Art Festival are organised for avant-garde fans.
 Wrocław also looks after classical music lovers, they can enjoy, inter alia: Vratislavia Cantans, Wrocław Organ Summer, Forum Musicum, and Wieczory Tumskie (Cathedral Island evenings).
 Wrocław Opera offers rich repertoire as well, and is famous for its blockbuster productions at the Centennial Hall.
 There are also a lot of concerts held at the Philharmonic.

 There is rich theatre offer - Teatr Polski (Polish Theatre), Teatr Współczesny (Contemporary Theatre), Teatr Capitol (Capitol Theatre), Teatr Lalek (Puppet Theatre), as well as alternative theatres.
 Repertoire is enriched with numerous festivals f.ex.
 Dialog-Wrocław.